Snaacky/thewiki/docs/tutorials/mpv.md

 ## Scaler

-#change ewa_lanczos to spline36 if your system can't handle ewa_lanczos
+# If you encounter problems using ewa_lanczos, change to spline36
 scale=ewa_lanczos
 dscale=mitchell
 cscale=ewa_lanczos